TechnipFMC plc (FTI) and Solaris Oilfield Infrastructure Inc. (NYSE:SOI) Comparison side by side | New Business Observer

 Liquidity

-The Current Ratio of TechnipFMC plc is 1.2 while its Quick Ratio stands at 1.
-The Current Ratio of rival Solaris Oilfield Infrastructure Inc. is 2.5 and its Quick Ratio is has 2.1.
-Solaris Oilfield Infrastructure Inc. is better equipped to clear short and long-term obligations than TechnipFMC plc.
+TechnipFMC plc’s Current Ratio and Quick Ratio are 1.2 and 1 respectively.
+The Current Ratio and Quick Ratio of its competitor Solaris Oilfield Infrastructure Inc. are 2.5 and 2.1 respectively.
+Solaris Oilfield Infrastructure Inc. therefore has a better chance of paying off short and long-term obligations compared to TechnipFMC plc.

-The following table given below contains the ratings and recommendations for TechnipFMC plc and Solaris Oilfield Infrastructure Inc.
+Recommendations and Ratings for TechnipFMC plc and Solaris Oilfield Infrastructure Inc. can be find in next table.

 |Sell Ratings